Are there any dangerous animals in the Dominican Republic in 2023?

-Primarily it should be noted that the chances to see a dangerous wild animal in tourist areas are reduced to zero.
-Nevertheless, you should keep in mind that there is a difference between resort areas and local native villages and the forests where wildlife is preserved better.
+Primarily, the chances of seeing a dangerous wild animal in tourist areas are reduced to zero.
+Nevertheless, it would be best if you kept in mind that there is a difference between resort areas and local native villages and the forests where wildlife is preserved better.

 Below are the most useful and interesting facts about wild and dangerous animals of the Dominican Republic and tips on how to act if bitten.